-On the back of this campaign, Clare has recently established a Cross-Party Group in the Scottish Parliament – the CPG on Consumer Protection for Home Energy Efficiency and Renewable Energy – which brings together stakeholders, for example, Hamilton Citizens Advice Bureau, Citizens Advice Scotland and the HELMS Action Group Central Scotland, in order to work towards a solution for those affected.
+On the back of this campaign, Clare established a Cross-Party Group in the Scottish Parliament – the CPG on Consumer Protection for Home Energy Efficiency and Renewable Energy – which brings together stakeholders, for example, Hamilton Citizens Advice Bureau, Citizens Advice Scotland and the HELMS Action Group Central Scotland, in order to work towards a solution for those affected.

-Many constituents have contacted Clare regarding the poor broadband provision in Newton Farm.
+Many constituents have contacted Clare regarding poor broadband provision across her constituency.
 The speeds some residents are receiving mean they are often unable to stream TV and movies; video-call family and friends; or even work from home.

-Clare has been pushing all relevant bodies – in particular Openreach – to ensure superfast broadband will become accessible to all affected constituents as quickly as possible.
+Until then, Clare is continuing to push all relevant bodies – in particular Openreach – to ensure superfast broadband will become accessible to affected constituents as quickly as possible.